British commando frogmen

-Britain's commando frogman force is now the Special Boat Service (SBS), whose members are drawn largely from the Royal Marines.
+Commando Frogman Force was a historical British amphibious special force unit, which is the predecessor of the current Special Boat Service (SBS).
+Its members were largely drawn from the Royal Marines.
 They perform various operations on land as well as in the water.
 Until the late 1990s, all members of the Special Air Service (SAS) Boat Troop were trained as commando frogmen.

 History

 Before 1942

 In 1909 the British designer Commander Godfrey Herbert received a patent for a manned torpedo.
 During World War I, it was rejected by the War Office as impracticable and unsafe.

 Instead, in the inter-war period the Italian Navy successfully trained the special frogmen corps Decima Flottiglia MAS equipped with a new and powerful craft: a slow speed human torpedo (SLC: siluro a lenta corsa, best known as maiale).
 Italian manned torpedoes were first used against Britain in 1941 when Italian commando frogmen, some riding manned torpedoes, attacked British naval bases at Malta, Gibraltar and Alexandria.
 In the last operation six Italian frogmen rode three SLC's into the harbour and damaged the British battleships Queen Elizabeth and Valiant, and the tanker Sagona (the six frogmen were then captured).
 After these operations had shown how powerful and effective this weapon was the Royal Navy was convinced to create their own programme.
 This was also fictionalised in the 1958 film The Silent Enemy.